ahhz/raster/documentation/rationale.md

 ## Raster algebra
 The library supports the following operations to access and transform raster data:
-- create raster views that apply any function on cell-by-cell on one or more raster views (transform function)
+- create raster views that apply any function cell-by-cell on one or more raster views (transform function)
 - create raster view that apply a function on a mix of raster data and non-raster (scalar) data
-- Overload arithmatic(+,-, *, /, etc.) and logical (>, <, &&, ||, etc.) operators on  cell-by-cell operations on raster views.
+- Overload arithmetic(+,-, *, /, etc.) and logical (>, <, &&, ||, etc.) operators on  cell-by-cell operations on raster views.

 ## Moving windows
 The library supports the following operations to access and transform raster data: